Print

 For those who want the best sea views in the city and are willing to pay for it, Sea Cliff is the ideal location.
 In fact, Sea Cliff is the only neighbourhood in San Francisco that touches the ocean at Baker Beach and China Beach.

-As well as being close to the sea, residents of Sea Cliff live in close proximity to Lands End, which is part of the Golden Gate National Park.
-It is also close to a number of San Francisco’s top international schools.
+As well as being close to the ocean, residents of Sea Cliff live in close proximity to Lands End, which is part of the Golden Gate National Park.
+Sea Cliff is also close to a number of San Francisco’s top international schools.

-It is an immaculate residential suburb of free-standing properties, and it has a distinct Mediterranean feel.
+It is an immaculate residential suburb of freestanding properties, boasting a distinct Mediterranean feel.
 The properties are large and luxurious and generally come with impressive gardens and swimming pools.
-Rental properties are sought after in Sea Cliff, and expats may find it difficult to secure an apartment here, especially during the summer months.
+Rental properties are sought after in Sea Cliff, and you may find it difficult to secure an apartment here, especially during the summer months.

 Healthcare in San Francisco